dsehnal/DensityServer/docs/how-it-works.md

 ### Toy example:

 ```
-Start with 3.5GB compressed Mode 2 CCP4
+Start with 3.5GB compressed density data in the CCP4 mode 2 format (32-bit float for each value)
     => ~4GB uncompressed CCP4
     => Downsample by 1/4 => 4GB * (1/4)^3 = 62MB
     => Convert to BinaryCIF => 62MB / 4 = ~16MB
-    => Gzip: 2 - 8 MB depending on the "nature" of the data.
+    => Gzip: 2 - 8 MB depending on the "density" of the data
+        (e.g. a viral shell data will be smaller because it is "empty" inside)
 ```